 Up roughly 8% over the past month the company was slightly behind but pretty much on par with energy sector gains, 8.33% compared to 8.47% respectively.

 Encana carries a forward P/E ratio of 7.68, compared to the industry average of 9.41, indicating that Encana may be trading at a slight discount compared to its industry counterparts.
 To add to this, the company is trading at less than book value with a price to book of only 0.84.
 There is no question about it, Encana is trading at a deep discount right now.
+If you’re new to buying stocks in Canada, you might have seen the P/E ratio mentioned a few times.
+However, most of these ratios are comparing on last years earnings.
+The forward price to earnings compares how the company’s price compares to its expected earnings.

 Analysts estimate earnings growth of a rocking 37.70% per annum over the next 5 years.
 The fact that Encana has shown the ability to operate relatively smoothly in an environment of record low natural gas prices is promising.
 The company has been reducing their costs, and kicking up efficiencies.
 This could be an indication that when prices or market access improve for the commodity that Encana would be well positioned to take advantage of that upswing.